-In Steps of Sundew is a brand new exhibition focussing on our experience of landscape, exploring the push and pull between nature and human presence and the effect that extracting resources from the landscape has upon those living within it.
+In Steps of Sundew is an exhibition focussing on our experience of landscape, exploring the push and pull between nature and human presence and the effect that extracting resources from the landscape has upon those living within it.

 Sundew was the name of the largest walking dragline excavator in the world, used in mining operations in Rutland and Northamptonshire between 1957 and 1980.
 In 1974 plans were devised to relocate the machine to a recently opened British Steel Corporation quarry near Corby.
 As moving and reconstructing the machine was not viable, Sundew walked 13 miles over an eight-week period.
 During the walk Sundew carried the message on her rear of “EXCUSE ME, I’m walking to Corby”, crossing three water mains, four watercourses, 13 power lines, ten roads, a railway line, two gas mains, seven telephone lines, 74 hedges, and the River Welland before reaching its new home.